cybercog/yii2-aerospike/README.md

 Requirements
 ------------

-At least Aerospike version 3.5.3 Server and [Aerospike PHP Extension](http://www.aerospike.com/docs/client/php/install/)is required for all components to work properly.
+At least Aerospike version 3.5.3 Server and [Aerospike PHP Extension](http://www.aerospike.com/docs/client/php/install/) is required for all components to work properly.

 Installation
 ------------